-CSHS now awards Continuing Education Units (CEU’s) to nurses for certain courses.
+Continuing Education Units (CEU’s) to nurses for specific courses.

 Need to pay your class balance? please see instructions on the registration page.

 Located two miles west of Forestville, in beautiful Sonoma County, the California School of Herbal Studies is one of North America’s oldest centers for herbal education.
-Founded in 1978 by Rosemary Gladstar, and led today by School Directors Rebecca Maxfield and Jason Miller, along with Program Coordinator Autumn Summers, CSHS continues in the spirit in which it was created.
+Founded in 1978 by Rosemary Gladstar, and led today by School Director Rebecca Maxfield along with a fabulous staff of teachers, CSHS continues in the spirit in which it was created.

-Our full-time, 8-month intensive offers students a broad-based foundation in herbal medicine.
+Our full-time, Roots of Herbalism intensive offers students a broad-based foundation in herbal medicine.
 For those who can't make a fulltime commitment we also offer a broad range of weekend series courses and one-day workshops.
-Successful graduates of our intensive program leave here with the knowledge they need to enter and contribute to the field of herbalism.
+Successful graduates of our intensive program go on to the second year Community Herbalist Program and leave here with the knowledge they need to enter and contribute to the field of herbalism.
 Upon graduation students receive certificates of completion that are highly regarded by the herbal community.

 CSHS is located on a lovely, rustic 80 acre sanctuary known as Emerald Valley.
 Our campus includes a classroom with an adjacent kitchen, a one-half acre garden with over 400 herb species, a medicine making building and forested hiking trails.
 Forestville is an hour and a half drive north of San Francisco.
 Visitors to the school are welcome, but please call first so we can be sure someone will be available to greet you!
 We look forward to meeting you and sharing friendship and herbal experiences.